opawg/podcast-hosts/README.md

 * `privacyhosturl`: a link to the privacy policy of the podcast host

+* `notes`: a freeform text link with details of evidence of 'abilities' claims.
+Ideally, all podcast hosts that have these indicated will have evidence in this field.

 ## Code sample

-Podnews uses the below to extract a host's name in podcast pages ([example](https://podnews.net/podcast/1287081706)).
+Podnews uses the below to extract a host's name, and privacy details, in podcast pages ([example](https://podnews.net/podcast/1287081706)).

 ```$stmt = $db->prepare("SELECT * FROM `podcasts-hosts` WHERE (INSTR(:url,pattern) AND INSTR(:rssurl,`rss-pattern`)) OR INSTR(:url,pattern) ORDER BY `rss-pattern` DESC LIMIT 1");
 $stmt->execute(array(':url'=>$podcast['audiourl'],':rssurl'=>$podcast['feedUrl']));